(Inna Varenytsia/AP)

 Former national security adviser H.R.
 McMaster on Sunday cautioned Russian President Vladimir Putin against carrying out his threat of a nuclear attack, saying it would be a “suicide weapon.&…

-Trump cheers on Ginni Thomas for standing by false claims that 2020 election was stolen
+Trump cheers on Ginni Thomas at campaign rally for repeating false election claims

 In an email to supporters, Trump congratulated Ginni Thomas for 'having the courage of her convictions' as she testified to Jan.
 6 committee.